-Toothpaste is strictly not necessary when brushing your teeth.
-However, it brings several benefits that can improve your oral health and minimize the chances of oral health diseases and complications such as cavities, periodontal diseases, and oral cancel.
+The answer is that toothpaste is not necessary when brushing your teeth.
+However, the use of toothpaste brings several benefits that can improve your oral health while minimizing the chances of oral health problems such as cavities, periodontal diseases, and oral cancer.

 In the rest of this article, we will explore the science behind toothpaste and discuss whether it is possible to maintain good oral health without it.
 Whether you’re a firm believer in toothpaste or are simply curious about alternative options, read on to learn more about the importance of toothpaste!